Code-Institute-Submissions/ci-pp2-pixels-arcade/README.md

 # Design

 The overall design is a retro aesthetic inspired by the Apple IIc.
+The colour design and typography are heavily influenced by the Apple's display.
+Wherever possible, corners are rounded like the Apple's casing in an attempt to mimic the experience of viewing a game through the Apple's monitor.

 The games are generated on a "board" on each individual page and wrapped in this style to meld them together as a collection.
+Certain design features are present across all pages to attempt to tie the games together - though their individual designs may not match - so that the site has an arcade-like feeling where the user can find different kinds of games all in one place.

+The site is designed with future expansion in mind.
+The index page features links to the games as pictures in a simple grid in the center of the screen with the intention to slot new games neatly into this grid as the site's content grows.

 ## Colour

 There are three main colours featured across the website - green, black and off-white.
 These are based on the Apple IIc's green phosphorous display and it's casing.
+Although, the colours are inverted in a manner, as the "main screen" is white surrounded by black rather than vice versa for readability.

+The minimalist colour palette is also intended to be unobtrusive.
+It should not draw attention from games themselves.

 ## Typography